 1) If you’re not proficient at Photoshop I highly recommend you use a design tool like Canva.
 If you have zero knowledge about colors, fonts, layouts, they offer great tutorials and it’s great for a non-techie like myself!
 Canva also offers templates and images you can purchase for only $1.

 2) Create at least one image per blog post.
 Better yet create five to 10 images but give them different titles when adding text overlay.
 This will increase your chance of getting your pins to go viral.
 This is also a good way to test what works and what doesn’t work.
 More importantly, you’ll get more eyeballs on your blog posts especially if you’re not blogging on a consistent basis.

 3) Looking for free stock photos?
-I recommend http://www.pixabay.com and http://www.pexels.com I always recommend that you give attribution (meaning photo credit) at the end of the blog post.
+I recommend http://www.pixabay.com and http://www.pexels.com.
+There is also a great list on free stock photos from how to start an llc.org.
+I always recommend that you give attribution (meaning photo credit) at the end of the blog post.
 This way you can never get into trouble with Pinterest or get suspended because you didn’t know about copyright laws, etc.

 4) Revive older blog posts with new images.
 Check your Google analytics to see which of your blogs have performed well and give them an extra boost by inserting more visuals.

 5) Make images easy to share by having the “Save” buttons alongside your content.
 This is especially important when you don’t have social sharing icons in the bottom of your blog posts.

 6) When creating images think inspiration and information.
 Does your image compel them to take action on it?
 Are your images beautiful to look at?
 Is it emotive?